Orwell Astronomical Society (Ipswich)

 Maintenance Of The Tomline Refractor

-This page details maintenance activities on the Tomline Refractor.
-Much of the information is sourced from the records of OASI [a], not in the public domain but available to members of the Society.
+This page details maintenance activities on the Tomline Refractor (figure 1).
+Much of the information is sourced from the records of OASI, not in the public domain but available to members of the Society [a].
 A companion article details maintenance activities on the fabric of the observatory.

-The object glass (OG) of the Tomline Refractor is an achromatic doublet, of clear diameter 258 mm.
-A crown glass is positioned at the end of the telescope closer to the object under observation and a flint glass closer to the eyepiece.
+The OG of the Tomline Refractor is an achromatic doublet, of clear diameter 258 mm.
+A crown glass is positioned at the end of the telescope closer to the object under observation and a flint glass closer to the observer.
 The gap between the two is circa 0.3 mm.
 The two-element design minimises spherical and chromatic aberrations.
 (Modern refractors usually employ three- or even four-element OGs to reduce aberrations still further.)

 The Tomline Refractor was commissioned in 1874.
 At the time, English manufacturers could reliably produce lenses up to circa 150 mm in diameter, and the OG was therefore procured from the company Merz of Munich.
 The flint lens was ground in 1859 and the crown lens prior to 1842 [2014a].
 Unfortunately, Merz did not figure the OG to the very highest standard and, in the 20th Century, minor refiguring was undertaken.